Close

 Marie Burke Kenny, Partner, Procopio

-Marie Burke Kenny will present a case study of an employment lawsuit and the resulting exposure for the employer.
-The presentation will examine the warning signs and employer missteps that contributed to the dispute, and will offer insights and tools that can help employers avoid or reduce liability.
-As more former employees retain counsel and send demand letters before filing suit, employers must be prepared.
-This session provides a unique opportunity to learn from a highly experienced management-side employment attorney about common pitfalls and practical techniques to prevent lawsuits or position the organization for a stronger defense if litigation becomes unavoidable.
+Marie Burke Kenny, together with in-house counsel Sierra Spitzer, Senior Corporate Counsel, Labor & Employment at Solar Turbines, and Virginia Morrison, General Counsel at Bill Howe Family of Companies, will present a case study illustrating how an employment lawsuit can develop and the resulting exposure for an employer.
+Drawing on both outside counsel and in-house experience, the presentation will examine warning signs and employer missteps that can contribute to disputes and will offer practical insights and tools to help employers avoid or reduce liability.
+As more former employees retain counsel and pursue litigation, this session provides a valuable opportunity to explore how legal, HR, and management teams can work collaboratively together to prevent claims or place the employer in a stronger position if litigation becomes inevitable.
 (1 General Credit)

 ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦ ♦